andris9/hoodiecrow/README.md

 ## Plugins

 There is some support for creating custom plugins in toybird.
-Plugins can be enabled with the `enabled` property byt providing a function as the capability.
+Plugins can be enabled with the `enabled` property by providing a function as the plugin.

 ```javascript
 var server = toybird({enabled: [myplugin]});